zzzprojects/EntityFramework-Extensions/docs/pages/api/options/batch-size.md

 Unfortunately, there is no magic value.

-If you set it to low, the library will make to many round-trips may decrease the overall performance.
+If you set it too low, the library will perform too many round-trips and it may decreases the overall performance.

-If you set it to high, the library will make fewer round-trips but could take must time to write on the server which may decrease the overall performance.
+If you set it too high, the library will make fewer round-trips but it could take more time to write on the server which may decrease the overall performance.

-The is no perfect number since there is to many factors such as:
+There is no perfect number since there is too many factors such as:
 - Column Size
 - Index
 - Latency